Meet Jade Walker: Redefining Endometriosis Care

 Tell us more about Hey Sister!

-Hey Sister! is a world-first natural period pain relief made that uses a herb called Khaya senegalensis.
-Through the findings of our clinical case studies, as well as hundreds of testimonials, it’s changing the game in better quality period care.
+Hey Sister! is a world-first natural period pain relief product that uses a herb called Khaya senegalensis.
+Based on the findings of our clinical case studies and hundreds of testimonials, it’s changing the game in better-quality period care.
 Hey Sister!’s tree plantation in northern WA is also sustainable.
-The way the bark is harvested from the tree is regenerative, meaning it grows back again and no trees are chopped down.
+The bark is harvested from the tree in a regenerative way, meaning it grows back again, and no trees are chopped down.

 What are some endometriosis misconceptions?

-Something we get quite frustrated with is when the wrong definition is used, which leads to incorrect treatments.
-For example, many people still use the outdated definition that endometriosis is where the endometrium (uterine lining) grows outside of the uterus.
+We get quite frustrated when the wrong definition is used, leading to incorrect treatments.
+For example, many still use the outdated definition that endometriosis is when the endometrium (uterine lining) grows outside the uterus.
 This also stems from the outdated theory that endometriosis is caused by retrograde menstruation.
-From our latest understanding, neither of these are correct.
+From our latest understanding, neither of these is correct.
 Instead, endometriosis is an inflammatory condition marked by lesions that can grow almost anywhere in the body.

 Endometriosis cells are similar to the endometrium but are not the same.
-Whilst endo is more commonly associated with the reproductive organs, it can also be found on the bowel, diaphragm, brain and more.
-These lesions can continue to thicken and cause adhesions, sticking organs together such as the ovaries to the bowel.
+Whilst endo is more commonly associated with the reproductive organs, it can also be found in the bowel, diaphragm, brain, and more.
+These lesions can continue to thicken and cause adhesions, sticking organs together like the ovaries to the bowel.
 It can range in severity, meaning everyone’s experience is different.
-One person may be stage 1 with severe pain, while someone could be stage 4 with no pain.
-For some people it will impact fertility, while others may easily conceive.
-This is why hormonal medications, pregnancy and hysterectomies do not cure endometriosis.
+One person may be at stage 1 with severe pain, while someone could be at stage 4 with no pain.
+For some people, it will impact fertility, while others may easily conceive.
+This is why hormonal medications, pregnancy, and hysterectomies do not cure endometriosis.

 What’s your top endo lifestyle or dietary tweaks?

 I’d see all kinds of responses from different strategies.
-But as a consensus, most people do better without the A1 casein protein (found in cow’s dairy).
-Some people may also feel better on a gluten-free diet, but it’s important to consider it may not necessarily be the gluten, but it could instead be fructus which is a type of FODMAP.
-This could be a clue that we need to work on gut health and consider treating conditions like SIBO.
+However, as a consensus, most people do better without the A1 casein protein (found in cow’s dairy).
+Some people may also feel better on a gluten-free diet, but it’s important to consider that it may not necessarily be gluten; instead, it could be fructus, which is a type of FODMAP.
+This could be a clue that we must work on gut health and consider treating conditions like SIBO.
 Most of my endo clients would find significant relief once they worked on their gut health.

 What can exacerbate endometriosis symptoms?

-Typically speaking when it comes to pain, ovulation and the period itself are most painful.
-For some, the pain may be worse right before the bleed starts.
-This depends on where the endo is located (as well as if they also have adenomyosis).
-Furthermore, we now understand that histamine can play a role in making pain worse, and histamine peaks when oestrogen peaks which is right before ovulation and our bleed.
+Typically, ovulation and the period are most painful.
+For some, the pain may be worse right before the bleeding starts.
+This depends on where the endo is located (as well as whether they also have adenomyosis).
+Furthermore, we now understand that histamine can play a role in making pain worse, and histamine peaks when estrogen peaks, which is right before ovulation and our bleeding.

 What’s your take on the following treatments:

-• Zoladex: Zoladex belongs to a class of medications called GNRH-agonists (I have a great podcast on the Jade Walker Way with Katie Boyce who explains these).
+• Zoladex: Zoladex belongs to a class of medications called GNRH-agonists (I have a great podcast on the Jade Walker Way with Katie Boyce, who explains these).
 In short, they put you into chemically induced menopause.
-Once again, it’s symptomatic relief at best, but comes with a barrage of side effects (such as the risk of bone mineral density loss due to shutting down oestrogen).
-We now also have another class called GNRH-antagonists, which were supposed to be slightly better than the agonists, but unfortunately still don’t address the problem and still only provide short-term symptomatic relief along with side-effects.
-At the end of the day, the best first-line approach is high quality excision surgery along with a multi-modality care team.
+Once again, it’s a symptomatic relief at best but comes with a barrage of side effects (such as the risk of bone mineral density loss due to shutting down estrogen).
+We now also have another class called GNRH-antagonists, which were supposed to be slightly better than the agonists, but unfortunately still don’t address the problem and still only provide short-term symptomatic relief along with side effects.
+At the end of the day, the best first-line approach is high-quality excision surgery, along with a multi-modality care team.

 • Tranexamic Acid: Also known as TXA, this is prescribed for heavy bleeding (AKA menorrhagia).
 TXA is warranted in some situations as a short-term approach.
-But I’m always questioning further; have they been investigated for adenomyosis, fibroids and polyps?
+But I’m always questioning further: have they been investigated for adenomyosis, fibroids, and polyps?
 Could they have a blood clotting disorder such as Von Willebrand disease?
-Could they have underactive thyroid?
+Could they have an underactive thyroid?
 Adenomyosis is still highly underdiagnosed, and I’ve known many people to be diagnosed with endometriosis years before someone picked up their adenomyosis.

 Thoughts on pregnancy “fixing” endometriosis?

-This is a very outdated view and understanding on what endometriosis is, but unfortunately still gets said to many patients.
+This is a very outdated view and understanding of what endometriosis is, but unfortunately, it still gets said to many patients.
 Given endo is not a hormonal disease and is not limited to the reproductive organs, pregnancy won’t cure endo.
 Furthermore, it’s an ironic thing to say when many people can’t fall pregnant due to the endo itself.
 Many people find their endo symptoms are the same post-partum or sometimes even worse.

 Why is gut health so important to someone with endo?

-We know the microbiome has a direct impact on almost every aspect of our health and there are studies demonstrating how it plays a role in endo.
-From its role on inflammation to its role on oestrogen, there are many ways it can impact endo.
-Many people with endo experience IBS, which can often be caused by SIBO or IMO; an overgrowth of organisms in the small intestine.
+We know the microbiome has a direct impact on almost every aspect of our health, and there are studies demonstrating how it plays a role in endo.
+From its role in inflammation to its role in estrogen, it can impact endo in many ways.
+Many people with endo experience IBS, which SIBO or IMO can often cause, an overgrowth of organisms in the small intestine.
 This will cause excessive bloating, diarrhea and/or constipation.
 Many people who say they have endo belly may indeed have SIBO or IMO (SIBO causes diarrhea while IMO causes constipation).

 What is your take on traditional pain meds for period pain?